 Windows Remote Desktop vs. Quick Assist for PC Remote Control

 Being able to remotely control a computer over the internet or the network is nothing new, but many people struggle trying to figure out what is the best way to do so.
-Do you need to have the other person see what you are doing?
-Do you want chat or instant messenger capabilities?
-Do you have Windows Home or Windows Pro?
-The method you will use will vary on one or more of these factors.
-In this article, we will be discussing Windows Remote Desktop vs. Quick Assist for PC Remote Control.
+You need to consider if you want the other person to see exactly what you are clicking.
+You also need to verify if the target computer is running Windows Home or Windows Pro.

 RDP client

 You can also set display settings for the size of the display and color quality.
-The Local Resources tab will allow you to do things such as have the audio from the remote computer be heard on your computer as well as sending Windows keyboard shortcuts to the remote computer as well as connecting to any printers that it has configured.
-The Clipboard option will allow you to copy and paste between the local and remote computer.
+The Local Resources tab will allow you to do things such as have the audio from the remote computer be heard on your computer.
+You can send Windows keyboard shortcuts to the remote computer as well as connect to any printers that it has configured.
+The Clipboard option will allow you to copy and paste between the local and remote computer seamlessly.

-One thing you will also need to do on the computer accepting Remote Desktop connections is to make sure that it is enabled and that your user account is configured to be used for Remote Desktop sessions.
+One thing you will also need to do on the computer accepting Remote Desktop connections is to make sure that it is enabled.
+You also need to confirm that your specific user account is configured to be used for Remote Desktop sessions.
 These settings can be found in the System > Remote Desktop section of the Windows 11 settings assuming that the computer you are connecting to is running Windows 11.

 Enable Windows Remote Desktop Setting